NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Activates if only hitting the second hit
     - First hit turns back turned opponents around
     - First hit hitbox duration increased by one frame
+    - Second hitboxes get bigger if the first hit hits
 - 2X has slightly less lift
 - RB replaced with RA with B follow ups
 - RB(B)